isomerpages/moe-unitysec/_the-unity-edge/Direct School Admission (DSA)/Volleyball.md

 **Note:<br>**
 Other applicants not studying in MOE mainstream primary schools.
 They need to apply for a Registration Number (RGxxxxxxx) to access the DSA-Sec Portal.
 Schools may refer them to MOE website at: https://go.gov.sg/nmsdsa-sec-application
 </p>

+##### Contacts

+Mr Low Yee Fun<br>
+HOD PE/CCA<br>
+Tel: 67671070 ext 363<br>
+Email: low_yee_fun@moe.edu.sg<br>

+Mr Toh Yong Yuan<br>
+DSA Coordinator<br>
+Tel: 67671070 ext 288<br>
+Email: toh_yong_yuan@moe.edu.sg<br>

+General Office <br>
+67671070<br>
+Email: unity_ss@moe.edu.sg

+##### FREQUENTLY ASKED QUESTIONS
+**<u>Actualising Sportsmanship Through Volleyball Programme</u>**

+1. How do I apply?

+Students can apply through the DSA-Sec portal with their parent’s SingPass.
+Alternatively, students and parents may approach the primary school for assistance.

+2. Are there any specific selection criteria?

+Basketball skill test, interview and primary school academic results will be taken into consideration for the DSA selection.

+3. When and how will I know the results of my application?

+All applicants will be informed of the results of their application by post.

+4. What is the frequency and duration of the basketball training?

+Basketball training will be thrice per week (Mon, Wed and Fri).
+2-3 hours per session.
+The frequency of training sessions may change during NSG season.

+6. Must my child meet your schools’ minimum cut-off points even if he is selected through DSA for admission to your school?

+Under the DSA-Sec Exercise, participating secondary schools will be able to select a percentage of their students for admission outside of the centralised posting system, via their own selection criteria.
+As long as your child equalities for either the Express, Normal Academic or Normal Technical stream, he/she is eligible for admission to our school via DSA.